JohnYeabinMoon/PSID-data-refine/README.md

-This repository contains every code I used for PSID mining.
+This repository contains relevant codes for the PSID.
+You can compare the data I created with yours